Sablefishes and Skilfishes: Family Anoplopomatidae

 Alternate Names: Commercially called blackcod in Washington and butterfish in California.
 Other names include Alaska blackcod, coalfish, coal cod, candlefish, black candlefish, bluecod, deep sea trout, zipperfish, sable, skil-fish, skil, and skill.
 Called t’thémekwe by the Salish in British Columbia, sqel or skil by the Haida, and hádání by the Heiltsuk.
 Called bacalao negro in Mexico.

 Identification: Elongate (cod-shaped) tapering to the tail.
-Two widly-spaced dorsal fins.
-Adult coloring is usually blackish-gray on the back and sides, gray to white below; young fish taken from piers are generally pale greenish-colored on top and sides fading to white.
+Two widely spaced dorsal fins.
+Adult coloring is variable, usually black, blackish-gray, or greenish-gray on the back and sides, gray to white below.
+Young fish taken from piers are generally pale greenish-colored on top and sides fading to white.

-Size: To over 40 inches and 56 pounds although most caught from piers are young fish under a foot in length.
+Size: To 46 inches and 56 pounds although most caught from piers are young fish under a foot in length.
 Sablefish can live to about 55 years of age so the bigger fish are generally old fish.

-Range: Islas San Benito and Isla Cedros, central Baja, California to the Aleutian Islands and the Bering Sea south of St. Lawrence Island, Alaska.
-Also, Kamchatka, Russia, south to Hatsu Shima Island, southern Japan; usually in extremely deep water.
+Range: Bahia San Bartolome, southern Baja California, Islas San Benito and Isla Cedros, central Baja, California, California north to Alaska, Aleutian Islands and Bowers Bank to Bering Sea south of Saint Lawrence Island, Alaska, Hatsu Shima Island, southern Japan; usually in extremely deep water.
+Common from Banco Ranger, central Baja California to the Aleutian Islands, Alaska, Kuril Islands, Russia, and the Sea of Okhotsk (between Russia and Japan).

-Habitat: Adult fish are caught in deep water, often over a thousand feet deep, and prefer areas of blue clay or mud.
+Habitat: Adult fish are caught in deep water, often over a thousand feet deep and they’ve been recorded to a depth of 8989 feet.
+Prefer areas of blue clay or mud.
 Young fish, to a foot long or so, are often found in fairly shallow areas, especially to the north.
-There is also a difference in habitat north and south; in southern California, sablefish are almost always found in deep-water areas, in northern California (Eureka north), sablefish will sometimes be in shallower water.
+There is also a difference in habitat north and south; in southern California, sablefish are almost always found in deep-water areas, in northern California, Eureka north, sablefish will sometimes be found in shallower water.

-Piers: Sablefish are never really common to California piers although piers adjacent to deep-water canyons may see a few each year.
-At times, vast schools will move in around piers and thousands of the fish will be caught.
+Piers: Sablefish are rarely seen at California piers although piers adjacent to deep-water canyons may see a few each year.
 Best bets: Newport Pier, Balboa Pier, Redondo Beach Pier, and Monterey Wharf No. 2.
 In the far north, where sablefish become a more shallow-water fish, they will sometimes show up during the summer months in Humboldt Bay and a few will fall to anglers fishing from Eureka area piers.
 I have also seen small specimens taken from the Pismo Beach Pier, the Capitola Wharf, and Monterey Wharf #2, all in central California.

 Shoreline: Rarely taken by shore anglers.